 Rachael has served as a committee member for the 21st Century Practice Task Force with the State Bar of Michigan.
 She is currently a member of the Executive Leadership Team for the March of Dimes Signature Chef’s Auction.
-Rachael is a contributor in the ICLE publication Michigan Probate Litigation: A Guide to Contested Matters.
+Rachael is also a contributor in the ICLE publications Michigan Probate Litigation: A Guide to Contested Matters and Michigan Causes of Action Formbook.

-Previously, Rachael worked as a summer associate in Smith Haughey’s Grand Rapids office in 2013, drafting litigation materials and conducting legal research on a variety of topics including medical malpractice, premises liability, and the management of LLCs.
+Previously, Rachael worked as a summer associate in Smith Haughey’s Grand Rapids office in 2013.
 In addition, she served as a legal intern for the Michigan Department of Human Services and worked as a law clerk in the 17th Circuit Court for Kent County.

 Prior to her time at Smith Haughey, Rachael graduated from Grand Valley State University with a B.S. in Interdisciplinary Studies and went on to earn her J.D., summa cum laude, from the Michigan State University College of Law.
 While in law school, Rachael was the Editor-in-Chief of the Michigan State Law Review.
 She also worked as a teaching assistant and served on several committees and student organizations, including the Student Bar Association.